 It is designed to be flexible so communities with varying levels of analytical expertise, time, and funds can use it.
 Some communities can use it to get a "big picture" assessment of their vulnerabilities.
 Others could use more sophisticated tools such as GIS and other computer-based models and a team of experts to map out specific economic impacts or threats and business opportunities.

-Find more resources on how smart growth strategies can help with climate change adaptation and on smart growth strategies for disaster resilience and recovery.You may need Adobe Reader to view files on this page.
+Find more resources on how smart growth strategies can help with climate change adaptation and on smart growth strategies for disaster resilience and recovery.You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.

 - Planning Framework for a Climate-Resilient Economy (PDF)(86 pp, 3 MB, 2016)